 Our Iomab-B and Actimab-A product candidates potentially fill the major unmet medical needs in r/r AML in a complementary fashion as they are directed at different parts of the patient journey.
 Iomab-B is being developed as a targeted bridging therapy candidate that we believe could provide both disease control and conditioning in one agent.
-We believe results from a Phase 3 trial demonstrate the possibility for unprecedented access to a BMT and improved survival in unfit patients who are currently not considered transplantable in routine clinical practice.
-We are developing Actimab-A as a targeted therapy candidate for fit patients that has demonstrated an extension in survival in a proof-of-concept study and is poised for advanced development in collaboration with the NCI, or National Cancer Institute.
+We believe results from our Phase 3 SIERRA trial demonstrate the possibility for unprecedented access to a BMT and improved survival in unfit patients who are currently not considered transplantable in routine clinical practice.
+We are developing Actimab-A as a targeted therapy candidate for fit patients.
+Actimab-A has demonstrated an extension in survival in a proof-of-concept study and is poised for advanced development in collaboration with the NCI, or National Cancer Institute ("NCI").
 Together, we believe these two product candidates could provide us the opportunity to transform the treatment of AML, especially in the relapsed and refractory segment which represents over 50% of AML patients.

 We announced in October 2022 that Iomab-B met the primary endpoint of durable Complete Remission ("dCR") with a high degree of statistical significance (p<0.0001) in the pivotal Phase 3 Study of Iomab-B in Elderly Relapsed or Refractor AML, or "SIERRA trial."
-In February 2023, we announced full trial results, demonstrating unprecedented transplant access and improved outcomes in patients with relapsed/refractory AML, with double 1-year and median overall survival ("OS") compared to control arm patients.
-These data were presented at the 2023 Tandem Meetings aka the Transplantation & Cellular Therapy Meetings of the American Society for Transplantation and Cellular Therapy ("ASTCT") and the Center for International Blood & Marrow Transplant Research ("CIBMTR").
-We believe these results from the SIERRA trial may provide the opportunity, if we are able to obtain FDA approval, to establish Iomab-B as a new standard of care.
+In February 2023, we announced full trial results, demonstrating unprecedented transplant access and improved outcomes in patients with r/r AML, with double 1-year and median overall survival ("OS") compared to control arm patients.
+These data were presented at the 2023 Tandem Meetings aka the Transplantation & Cellular Therapy ("TCT") Meetings of the American Society for Transplantation and Cellular Therapy ("ASTCT") and the Center for International Blood & Marrow Transplant Research ("CIBMTR").
+We believe these results from the SIERRA trial may provide the opportunity, if we are able to obtain U.S. Food and Drug Administration ("FDA") approval, to establish Iomab-B as a new standard of care.

-The results from the SIERRA trial were recently presented and discussed at major oncology medical and nursing congresses, which is helping to broaden the awareness of Iomab-B among members of the relevant medical and scientific communities as we prepare for potential commercialization if we achieve FDA approval.
-On April 27, 2023, the results from the SIERRA trial were also showcased at the European Society for Blood and Marrow Transplantation ("EBMT") 49th Annual Meeting, which is well-attended by the European transplant community.
-On April 28, 2023, we announced that two posters that detailed clinical findings from the SIERRA trial sites were presented at the 48th Annual Oncology Nursing Society ("ONS") Congress.
+The results from the SIERRA trial were recently presented and discussed at major bone marrow transplant and hematology medical conferences, nuclear medicines conference and nursing congress, which is helping to broaden the awareness of Iomab-B among members of the relevant medical and scientific communities as we prepare for potential commercialization if we achieve FDA approval.
+Including TCT, the SIERRA Phase 3 results have now been highlighted in oral presentations at four international medical conferences in the U.S. and EU attended by key Iomab-B stakeholders including bone marrow transplant physicians, hematologists and nuclear medicine physicians.
+On April 27, 2023, the results from the SIERRA trial were also showcased at the European Society for Blood and Marrow Transplantation ("EBMT") 49th Annual Meeting, which was well-attended by the European transplant community.
+Also in April 2023, two posters that detailed clinical findings from the SIERRA trial sites were presented at the 48th Annual Oncology Nursing Society ("ONS") Congress.
 We believe that the scientific community present at such events took note of the successful administration of Iomab-B infusions at various BMT centers, which was done without increasing radiation exposure risks to treating nursing staff.
-On May 11, 2023, we announced that these results were also accepted for oral presentation at the European Hematology Association ("EHA") 2023 Hybrid Congress to be held in Frankfurt, Germany on June 8-11, 2023.
+SIERRA results were also awarded an oral presentation at the European Hematology Association ("EHA") 2023 Hybrid Congress and presented in Frankfurt, Germany on June 10, 2023.
+The SIERRA results were also presented at the Society for Nuclear Medicine and Molecule Imaging ("SNMMI") annual meeting on June 26, 2023 and was awarded the Henry N. Wagner, Jr., Abstract of the Year award, which represents the top selection out of more than 1,500 abstracts accepted for presentation.